chrischow/dataandstuff/next/2018-10-06-cross-validation-strategy.md

 6. Repeat for the other iterations (Fold 2, 3, 4, and 5) to get a *full dataset* of predictions (dataset X)
 7. Using the same folds (Folds 1 to 5), run cross validation on the meta model to get an estimate of model accuracy

-Here's the implicit problem: In step 7, by using the same folds, we would be introducing leakage into the model, because the predictions for Fold 1 were derived from the processed data in Folds 2 to 5.
-Likewise, the predictions for Fold 2 were derived from the processed data in Folds 1, 3, 4, and 5, and so on.
-When we fit the predictions from Folds 2 to 5 to predict the target feature values in Fold 1, we are therefore using *some* information from the target feature values in Fold 1 due to the processes in steps 1 to 6.
+Here's the implicit problem: In step 7, by using the same folds, we would be introducing leakage into the model.
+The predictions for Fold 1 were derived from the processed data in Folds 2 to 5, the predictions for Fold 2 were derived from the processed data in Folds 1, 3, 4, and 5, and so on.
+When we fit the predictions from **Folds 2 to 5** to predict the target feature values in Fold 1, we are therefore using *some* information from the target feature values in Fold 1.
+This is because the predictions from **Folds 2 to 5** were derived in part from the target feature in Fold 1 in steps 1 to 6.
 Thus, this strategy will give biased estimates of model accuracy.

-Therefore, it is essentially that we have double (or possibly triple) nested cross validation to get a robust estimate of the stacked model's accuracy.
+Therefore, it is essential that we have double (or possibly triple) nested cross validation to get a robust estimate of the stacked model's accuracy.
 How do we achieve that?

 ## My Approach